ordina-jworks/ordina-jworks.github.io/_posts/2018-10-08-angular-state-management-comparison.md

 A To Do-application is perfect to demonstrate CRUD.
 A **FakeBackendService** is provided to simulate a RESTful API backend.
-The idea is to only load the list only once in the application's lifetime and then update the state, without needing to fetch everything from the backend again.
+The idea is to load the list only once in the application's lifetime and then update the state, without needing to fetch everything from the backend again.
 As such, the **FakeBackendService** logs its calls to the console for monitoring.

 # The competitors